 MASC Sports Facilities

-The MASC is responsible for the development of 11 sports facilities around the state.
+The MASC has helped develop 12 amateur sports facilities around the state.

 The Bush Lake Ski Jump in Bloomington is part of the Hyland Lake Park Reserve.
 It is owned by the Three Rivers Park District and operated by the Minneapolis Ski Club.